The news shatters Katy’s world. Her husband, Simon, has been murdered in a remote Cambodian border township. What was he doing there?

 The riddles buried in the pages of Chavy’s Story also unmask a forgotten horror from Katy’s own childhood.
 For Clara, a beautiful Italian charity worker threatens to upset a lifetime of modesty.

-Standing alone in the wings, a breathtakingly beautiful young woman experiences a flood of adrenaline pulse through her body.
+Standing alone in the wings, a beautiful young Eurasian woman experiences a flood of adrenaline pulse through her body.
 She shrugs off her desire to flee, a fear she still feels seconds before walking onto a stage.
 Instead, she takes a deep breath, draws her shoulders back, then steps into the waiting spotlight.
-Those fortunate to have tickets, or, like the new Chinese Premier and his wife enjoying the privileges of power, applaud generously.
+Those fortunate to have tickets, or, like the Chinese Premier and his wife enjoying the privileges of power, applaud generously.
 They have all come to hear China’s national treasure, Clara Yehonala, play Jiang’s latest work.

 She wears a long, emerald-green silk dress and walks with an imperious, feline grace, her sleek hair and magnolia skin numinous in the spotlight.
 Not for this virtuoso the immodest distractions of cleavage or exposed thighs; her sublime music speaks directly to every soul in her audience.
 Miss Yehonala’s only whimsy is a delicately embroidered silk shawl the newspapers say once belonged to the Dowager Empress Cixi Yehonala, from where she traced her illustrious parentage.